- Hot Soup (A Paly)

 The play is exciting and spellbinding, and it has what it takes for education and relaxation.

-The students, film houses, artistes and lovers of literature will love to read and act the play.
+The students, film houses, artists, and lovers of literature will love to read and act in the play.
 The examination bodies at the various levels can find it useful to recommend to the literature students.
 The proof of the pudding is in the eating!

 - The Present-Day English Language (Examination Aid) for Schools and Colleges (Textbook)

-The Present-Day English Language (Examination Aid) for Schools and Colleges is really the examination aid that concentrates on the WAEC, NECO, NABTEB, JAMB syllabi and other similar examinations.
+The Present-Day English Language (Examination Aid) for Schools and Colleges is really the examination aid that concentrates on the WAEC, NECO, NABTEB, JAMB syllabi, and other similar examinations.
 The book is meticulously spiced with cognitive and pedagogical approaches that prepare students for the lesson as if in the presence of a teacher.
-Also, it explicitly defines, explains, exemplifies, illustrates and analyses all the concepts of English language as required by external examination bodies.
+Also, it explicitly defines, explains, exemplifies, illustrates, and analyses all the concepts of the English language as required by external examination bodies.
 The following parts are captured in the book:

-Part one treats General Rudiments: composition, essays, letters, criteria considered by the examiners in awarding marks for essays/letters, paragraphs and paragraphing, organising paragraphs and developmental paragraphs.
+Part one treats General Rudiments: composition, essays, letters, criteria considered by the examiners in awarding marks for essays/letters, paragraphs, and paragraphing, organizing paragraphs, and developmental paragraphs.

-Part two explains Essays and Letters: narrative essay, report writing, descriptive essay, argumentative essay, speech writing, expository essay, article writing, informal letters, semi-formal letters and formal letters.
+Part two explains Essays and Letters: narrative essays, report writing, descriptive essays, argumentative essays, speech writing, expository essays, article writing, informal letters, semi-formal letters and formal letters.